Granola

 Message Claude...

-Tools your Granola agent reaches for, scoped per user.
+Tools your meeting notes agent reaches for on Granola, scoped per user.

 CALL ANY TOOL